Content that converts.

 Repurposing and constantly updating your content is our final tip for improving the optimisation of your webpage.
 Search engines crawlers love recent content that provides up-to-date information and unique tips.
 So, going through your blog posts once a year and reviving dead content is a great way to create new, SEO-friendly posts.
 Digital consumers always want to be ahead of the curve, so they’re not going to care about that piece you wrote in 2018, it’s all about the future.
 Not only will this technique save you time and resources, but it’ll give you a real shot at placing higher on search engine results pages.

 There you have it.
-Eight of our top tips for creating SEO-friendly content, whatever your industry!
+Eight of our top tips for writing SEO-friendly content, whatever your industry!
 If you don’t have the time to create your own content or are struggling to rank on those pesky results pages, then we can help.
 We even offer a free SEO audit for those businesses who want to understand their current position.
 Access this here.